aiidateam/aiida-core/docs/source/howto/codes.rst

 The following subsections will take you through the process of :ref:`creating the calculation plugin<how-to:codes:interfacing>` and its acompanying :ref:`parser<how-to:codes:parsing>`, and then using these to actually :ref:`run the code<how-to:codes:run>`.
 Other supporting sections are also included.

+Some general guidelines to keep in mind are:

+ * | **Check existing resources.**
+   | Before starting to write a plugin, check on the `aiida plugin registry <https://aiidateam.github.io/aiida-registry/>`_ whether a plugin for your code is already available.
+ * | **Start simple.**
+   | Make use of existing classes like :py:class:`~aiida.orm.nodes.data.dict.Dict`, :py:class:`~aiida.orm.nodes.data.singlefile.SinglefileData`, ...
+   | Write only what is necessary to pass information from and to AiiDA.
+ * | **Don't break data provenance.**
+   | Store *at least* what is needed for full reproducibility.
+ * | **Expose the full functionality.**
+   | Standardization is good but don't artificially limit the power of a code you are wrapping - or your users will get frustrated.
+   | If the code can do it, there should be *some* way to do it with your plugin.
+ * | **Don't rely on AiiDA internals.**
+   | AiiDA's :ref:`public python API<python_api_public_list>` includes anything that you can import via ``from aiida.module import thing``.
+   | Functionality at deeper nesting levels is not considered part of the public API and may change between minor AiiDA releases, breaking your plugin.
+ * | **Parse what you want to query for.**
+   | Make a list of which information to:

+     #. parse into the database for querying (:py:class:`~aiida.orm.nodes.data.dict.Dict`, ...)
+     #. store in the file repository for safe-keeping (:py:class:`~aiida.orm.nodes.data.singlefile.SinglefileData`, ...)
+     #. leave on the computer where the calculation ran (:py:class:`~aiida.orm.nodes.data.remote.RemoteData`, ...)

 As the underlying example for these we will use the process of using the `bash` interpreter (``/bin/bash``) to add up two numbers by running the command: ``echo $(( numx + numy ))``.
 Here, the `bash` binary will be effectively acting as our |Code| executable, the input (``aiida.in``) will then be a file containing the command with the numbers provided by the user replaced, and the output (``aiida.out``) will be caught through the standard output.
 The final recipe to run this code will then be: